svilupp/layercode-create-app/README.md

 3. Update your agent's webhook to the new tunnel URL
 4. On shutdown, restore the previous webhook URL

-> **Note:** This is called "unsafe" because it modifies your agent's production configuration.
-Use with caution.
+> **WARNING: This flag modifies your LayerCode agent's webhook configuration via the API.
+Do NOT use this with production agents—it will disrupt live traffic.
+Only use with dedicated development/test agents.**

 ---